 Hawaii is an all-year cruise destination, with average temperatures ranging from 24 degrees Celsius in the winter to 29.5 degrees Celsius in the summer.
 The best time to cruise largely depends on the type of activities you are planning to get involved in.
 Whale watching cruises operate from December to May and the best surfing conditions are between November and February.

-Landing in the bustling port, you may feel that Honolulu is a far cry from the popular image of Hawaii – but leave the CBD behind and you'll find the city follows the same relaxed approach to life.
+- Honolulu - landing in the bustling port, you may feel that Honolulu is a far cry from the popular image of Hawaii – but leave the CBD behind and you'll find the city follows the same relaxed approach to life.
 Head west of Downtown to find the state's premier cultural and historical attractions, including the vast Bishop Museum and memorials at Pearl Harbour.

-Waikiki is Hawaii's tourist hotspot, and its beaches offer something for everyone, whether you just want to lie in the sun or to take part in exhilarating water sports such as canoeing, surfing and body boarding.
+- Waikiki - Waikiki is Hawaii's tourist hotspot, and its beaches offer something for everyone, whether you just want to lie in the sun or to take part in exhilarating water sports such as canoeing, surfing and body boarding.
 Hike to the top of Diamond Head crater for the best views over the city.

-Nature lovers flock to Maui from all over the world between December and April in the hope of spotting magnificent humpback whales on their annual migration.
+- Maui - nature lovers flock to Maui from all over the world between December and April in the hope of spotting magnificent humpback whales on their annual migration.
 The island is also one of the most celebrated diving and snorkelling destinations in Hawaii for its undersea volcanic landscape.

-If you haven't had enough volcanoes, this sprawling national park on Hawaii island (commonly known as 'Big Island' to avoid confusion) offers enough peaks and calderas to fill several days.
+- Hawaii Volcanoes National Park - if you haven't had enough volcanoes, this sprawling national park on Hawaii island (commonly known as 'Big Island' to avoid confusion) offers enough peaks and calderas to fill several days.
 Popular activities include the drive around Crater Rim, the lava flows of Kilauea volcano and journeying inside Thurston Lava Tube.